 The many immigrant stories, of people arriving on boats with little-to-no money, starting businesses, and thriving, contribute to a shared mythology of a resilient subcultural group within a multicultural nation.

 Vietnamese-Americans, for example, arrived en masse in the United States after the Vietnam war, fleeing communism.
-These ardent capitalists started many businesses in the United States and enriched the whole culture, while also developing their own cultural identity as an American ethnic group.
+These ardent capitalists started many businesses in the United States and enriched the whole culture, while also developing their own cultural identity as an American ethnic group while also maintaining their Vietnamese culture, hence developing a sense of transnational selves.

 See Also: Multiculturalism vs Cultural Pluralism